 Of course, water-born diseases claim huge casualties in undeveloped countries, but it’s probably fair to say that my tolerance level of that water was probably not at all as well developed as the locals.
 I’ve been lucky enough to drink clean water all my life, and here I was in a situation where that good fortune might put me at a higher risk of falling ill should I drink unclean water.

-Medical advancements will continue of course, but as we learn how to prolong human life longer shouldn’t we also be thinking about the moral implications of that?
+Medical advancements will continue of course, but as we learn how to prolong human life longer shouldn’t we also be thinking about the moral and ethical implications of that?

 Isn’t it conceivable that there will be more cases of people who are terminally ill but able to be kept alive by doctors who are duty-bound to do so?